 The Journey with CTC

 Seventeen people filed civil suits against their perpetrators from their time as children at CTC, sixteen of them also filed suits against CTC for their negligence.
-I went to trail in January of 2019 and the institution of CTC was found negligent, McLean found liable.
-If you would like to learn more about the legal journey with CTC, please click on the links below.
-I also suggest you listen to the MPR series called "Innocence Lost" by Marianne Combs to get a better idea of the scope and history of CTC and the harms done to students there in the 1960's 70's and 80's.
+My case was the only one that went to trial.
+In January of 2019 the institution of CTC was found negligent, McLean found liable for my abuse.

 In the fall of 2019, CTC settled all of the cases against them out of court.
 A few of the former litigants have been working with them to ensure that they hold to the reparations they agreed to do in order for the alumni community to find healing.
-When I have an update regarding these reparations, I will post it here.
+To learn more about the status of the reparations list click here

 One of the reparations requested of CTC was $500,000 seed money to create a survivors fund for other alumni who were harmed.
 A new nonprofit called CTA Wellness was established to hold and administer the fund.
 Visit CTAWellness.org for more information.